double-a-stories/tweego-bin/README.md

 ### Known issues

-* On a global Windows install, NPM may create a non-functioning PowerShell shim called `tweego.ps1`.
+* On Win32, npm will create a broken PowerShell shim called `tweego.ps1`.
     * To remove the broken shim, invoke `Remove-Item (Join-Path (npm bin -g) "\tweego.ps1")`.
 * Builds are only available for x64 and x84 Windows, macOS, and Linux.
-    * If you're on an ARM64 Mac, you'll either need to build Tweego from source, or try running this in `x86_64` mode.
-* The executable on Windows will be named `tweego` instead of `tweego.exe`.
-Not sure if this actually works there yet.
+    * On an ARM64 Mac, the script will download the x64 version (requires Rosetta 2).
-* Stream-based unzipping is unexpectedly slow on some platforms.
+* Stream-based unzipping may behave unexpectedly slowly on some platforms.
-    * Might be wise to fully download the file, then unzip.

 ### License

-Copyright 2021 Double-A
+Copyright 2021, 2022 Double-A

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.